 Step 5: Cleaning The Battery Terminals

 Cleaning the battery terminals is one of those things you should do before storing your car, especially if it’s been sitting for a while.
-Corrosion and dirt can build up on these metal parts that will only harm its ability to maintain the charge when turned off later down the line!
+Corrosion and dirt can build up on these metal parts which will only harm their ability to maintain the charge when turned off later down the line!
 Using a wire brush is a good idea.